igorbrasilc/nyt_challenge/README.md

 # NYT Challenge

-It is a simple app that allows you to search for articles from the [New York Times Books API](https://developer.nytimes.com/docs/books-product/1/overview).
+It is a simple app that allows you to search for books from the [New York Times Books API](https://developer.nytimes.com/docs/books-product/1/overview).

+The user accesses the app through a welcome page, where they can select a category to view the bestsellers for that category.
+Then they look at the list of books with details and can go to the Amazon product page for each book.

 ## Tech Stack